gore-ez-knee/awesome-scripts/elastic-quickstart-bare-metal/README.md

 # Quickstart Elastic Stack Install (Bare Metal)

 If you would like to setup up a single stack quick and painlessly, I threw all of the commands into a script.
-Being that I installed this on a Debian/Ubuntu server, the script has been setup to install Debian packages only.
+Being that I installed this on a Debian/Ubuntu server, the script has been setup to install **Debian packages only**.

 The script requires that some `sudo` commands be ran.
 This is for enabling services to autostart as well as modifying `/etc` files.